 Driver X is Tanya's fifth movie in two years.
 Prior to this, she's been a familiar face all over TV, starting out in soaps.
 She's been on 5 daytime dramas, most notably Guiding Light, As The World Turns, Another World and One Life to Live.
 From there she's been on Grey's Anatomy, Banshee, Those Damn Canadians, Glee, Hawaii Five-O and many others.
 Now, she can be seen on the hit ABC TV show Marvel's Inhumans as Queen Rynda.

-Suzee: Tell me about your role in Driver X. What is you character about?
+Suzee: Tell me about your role in Driver X. Who is Dawn Moore?

 Tanya Clarke: I am the sole income provider living with my 2 children and my unemployed husband in a house we can no longer afford and a lifestyle in need of major adjustments if things don't change sooner than soon.